e2ebridge/bpmn/README.md

     client.post('/TaskExampleProcess', function(err, req, res, obj) { ... });

-When receiving this request the server will use the `urlMap` to find the BPMN file associated with the process name in the URL, instantiate this process and return the process id in the response body as a JSON object:
+When receiving this request the server will use the `urlMap` to find the BPMN file associated with the process name in the URL, instantiate this process and return the process state in the response body as a JSON object:

 	{
-    	"processId": "3c5e28f0-cec1-11e2-b076-31b0fecf7b6f"
+		"id": "3c5e28f0-cec1-11e2-b076-31b0fecf7b6f",
+		"name": "TaskExampleProcess",
+		"link": {
+		    "rel": "self",
+		    "href": "/TaskExampleProcess/3c5e28f0-cec1-11e2-b076-31b0fecf7b6f"
+		},
+		"state": [],
+		"history": [],
+		"properties": {}
 	}

 The process has now been created but not yet started!
+Thus, `state`, `history`, and `properties` are empty.
 To do this, you have either to send a start event using a PUT request (see below) or you can use:

        var message = {
 			"gugus": "blah", // a process property ...